evildmp/C-is-for-Camera/README.rst

 Exceptions
 ~~~~~~~~~~

-Exceptions occur when you try to do something that the camera refuses to do because itviolates the logic of a mechanism
+Exceptions occur when you try to do something that the camera refuses to do because it violates the logic of a mechanism
 of the camera.
 For example, if the shutter is already cocked, trying to call the shutter's ``cock()`` method will raise
 a ``Shutter.AlreadyCocked`` exception; it's not logically possible to cock a shutter that's already cocked.